Why Muslin Belongs in Your Refrigerator, Pantry or Larder

 Step 5: Store It

-• Place the wrapped bundle in your fridge’s produce drawer or on a shelf or in a cool, dark environment in your larder.
+• Place the wrapped bundle in your produce drawer or on a shelf or in a cool, dark environment in your larder.

 Step 6: Check and Refresh

-• Every 2–3 days, unwrap your produce to:
+• Every 2–3 days:

 • Use up anything that’s nearing its prime.